Douglas Fir Trail Project

 Is there any risk to nearby homes?

 The City is conducting monthly inspections to help monitor the Douglas Fir Trail slope.
-At this time, The City’s review of existing information suggests that there is no immediate danger to the adjacent properties.
+At this time, based on our data, there is no immediate danger to the adjacent properties.

 Is the Bow River pathway closed?